buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.5.4 =
+ * Ensure that extensions are typecast to array before looping.

 = 1.5.3 =
  * Tested with PHp 8.1 & WordPress 6.1.
  * Fixed a compatibility issue with WP Cerber plugin